 - Bycatch, WWF Pacific

-- Birdlife International has developed a set of 15 seabird bycatch mitigation fact sheets (2014).
-Fact sheets applicable to the Western and Central Pacific longline fisheries are:
+- A set of 15 fact sheets on decreasing seabird bycatch, Birdlife International, 2014.
+The fact sheets that apply to the Western and Central Pacific longline fisheries are:

 - Demersal and pelagic longline: Night-setting